 What does a bookkeeper do?

-Bookkeeper duties can vary widely depending on the company they work for and the size of the company’s accounting department.
+A Bookkeeper’s Job Description can vary widely depending on the company they work for and the size of the company’s accounting department.
 But some responsibilities are standard no matter where you work.

 - Record and pay invoices from suppliers

 - Prepare and send invoices to customers and follow up on accounts receivable

 - Categorize credit card transactions and other related expenses

 - Record financial transactions in the company’s accounting system

 In a small company, the bookkeeper may report directly to the business owner.
 In larger companies, the bookkeeper’s work is usually reviewed by an accountant.
 Some bookkeepers also work independently, and small businesses outsource their bookkeeping functions to them.

 Bookkeepers and accountants both deal with a company’s finances, but they support the business in different ways.